tivac/modular-css/docs/browserify.md

 # Browserify

-`modular-css` can be used as a browserify plugin, it can also be combined with the `factor-bundle` plugin to output a common CSS file as well as bundle-specific CSS files.
+`modular-cssify` provides a browserify plugin that exposes `modular-css` functionality.
+It can also be combined with the `factor-bundle` plugin to output a common CSS file as well as bundle-specific CSS files.

-The `modular-css` plugin will use the `basedir` passed to browserify as it's `cwd` parameter.
+The `modular-cssify` plugin will use the `basedir` passed to browserify as it's `cwd` parameter.

 ## Options

 ### `css`

 Location to write the generated CSS file to.

+### `json`

+Location to write out the JSON mapping file for use in server rendering.

 ### Shared Options